 Judge Rosemary Grdina Gold has served on the Court since April 2010.
 She is currently in her second (first full) term which will end in January 2021.
-She was elected Administrative Judge of the Domestic Relations Division to serve as Administrative Judge for 2016-2017.
+She was elected by the Judges of the Domestic Relations Division to serve as Administrative Judge for 2016-2017.

 Prior to joining the Court, Judge Gold practiced family law for over 27 years.
 She brings this experience to the bench in the handling of her docket.
 Judge Gold believes that every court appearance attended by parties and/or their attorneys should have a measurable outcome.
 She strongly encourages litigants to participate in and take ownership of their case.

 Judge Gold is a member of the Ohio Judicial Conference’s Domestic Relations Law & Procedure Committee and formerly of the Public Confidence and Community Outreach Committee.
 She also served for five years on the Supreme Court’s Advisory Committee on Court Security.
 In 2014, Judge Gold was appointed to the Supreme Court of Ohio’s Access to Justice Task Force, and has spoken about the findings and recommendations issued by the Task Force.
 She is a strong advocate of access to justice and encourages volunteer lawyers to assist self-represented litigants pro bono.
 During her tenure as Administrative Judge, Judge Gold established the Court’s Help Center to assist litigants and lawyers in completing court forms and preparing judgment entries for the final hearing.